 - The applicant has taken the “REALTORS® Pledge” prior to commencement of service.

 Directors are nominated to serve a 3-year term.
 They may serve up to two consecutive 3-year terms.

 How can I apply to serve on the Board of Directors?

-The Nominating Process officially launches on April 15 of each year, when ABoR publishes the positions to be filled and the candidate application.
+The Nominating Process officially launches on April 14, when ABoR publishes the positions to be filled and the candidate application.
 Applications must be submitted by May 31 to be considered.
 Review the full nominating timeline here.

 How are candidates vetted by the Vetting Committee?